xini/silverstripe-tinymce-clearfloats/readme.md

 ## Requirements

-* SilverStripe CMS 4.x
+* Silverstripe CMS 5.x

+Note: this version is compatible with Silverstripe 5.

+* For Silverstripe 4, please see the [2.x release line](https://github.com/xini/silverstripe-tinymce-clearfloats/tree/2).
-Note: this version is compatible with SilverStripe 4.
-For SilverStripe 3, please see the [1.1 release line](https://github.com/xini/silverstripe-tinymce-clearfloats/tree/1.1).
+* For Silverstripe 3, please see the [1.x release line](https://github.com/xini/silverstripe-tinymce-clearfloats/tree/1.1).

 ## Installation